 Hypervolt on the other hand has been almost the complete opposite.
 They have two new devices (Hypervolt Plus and Hypervolt Go) since their maiden product.
 However, nothing significant has changed about the look of that original device.

-They did add Bluetooth to it later on, but that’s about it.
-No design alterations, no visual tweaks, nothing!
+They did add Bluetooth to it later on, made some tweaks to attachments, but that’s about it.
+No major design alterations, no significant visual tweaks either.

 But some might argue, why change a winning formula?
 It may have been a winning formula when they kicked off but with new brands coming up with superb innovations, we’re a bit disappointed by the lack of change in the Hypervolt BT device.